Skip to main content

 Our global ComSoc community is welcome to submit proposals, but please note:

 • The primary applicant must be an IEEE ComSoc professional member grade or higher in good standing.
 Student members may be secondary applicants.
-HTB and ComSoc check all member numbers during the intake process.
+All member numbers are checked during the intake process.
 If membership status of the primary applicant is in arrears, the submission cannot move forward.

 • In addition, the project lead who is a ComSoc member must be a member of the chapter in the local community where the project is to be implemented.